See below for more information and opportunities to offer your support.

 - Independent Living

-Students will complete their program of study by earning a certificate of completion and accomplishment and a Career Readiness Badge from USF based upon their individualized career goals and program of study.
+Students will complete their program of study by earning a certificate of completion and accomplishment and a Career Micro-Badge from USF based upon their individualized career goals and program of study.
 The Career Readiness Badge addresses eight essential skills employers look for when hiring interns or new employees:

 - Critical Thinking